-The results of the July 1, 2022 annual actuarial valuation of the General Employees Retirement Plan are presented in this report.
+The results of the July 1, 2023 annual actuarial valuation of the General Employees Retirement Plan are presented in this report.
 This report was prepared at the request of the Board and is intended for use by the Board and staff and those designated or approved by the Board.
 This report may be provided to parties other than the Board and staff only in its entirety and only with permission of the Board.
-GRS is not responsible for unauthorized use of this report.
+GRS is not responsible for the consequences of any unauthorized use of this report by persons other than the intended users as described above.

-The purpose of the valuation is to measure the Plan's funding progress and to determine the required contribution rate for the fiscal year beginning July 1, 2022 according to the prescribed assumptions.
+The purpose of the valuation is to measure the Fund's funding progress and to determine the required contribution rate for the fiscal year beginning July 1, 2023 according to prescribed assumptions.
 Note that the impact of GASB Statements No. 67 and No. 68 is provided in a separate report.
+This report should not be relied on for any purpose other than the purpose described herein.
+Determinations of the financial results associated with the benefits described in this report in a manner other than the intended purpose may produce significantly different results.

 Actuarial assumptions, including discount rates, mortality tables and others identified in this report, are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the Trustees.
-These parties are responsible for selecting the plan's funding policy, actuarial valuation methods, asset valuation methods, and assumptions.
+These parties are responsible for selecting the plan's funding policy, actuarial valuation methods, asset valuation methods and assumptions.
 The policies, methods and assumptions used in this valuation are those that have been so prescribed and are described in the Actuarial Basis section of this report.
 PERA is solely responsible for communicating to GRS any changes required thereto.